mahema-14/supply-chain-analytics-dashboard/README.md

 2. Shipment Data

 These datasets were integrated in Power BI to analyze logistics performance and customer behavior.
+The dataset used for this project is not included in this repository due to availability limitations.
+However, the Power BI dashboard file and project report demonstrate the data modeling, DAX calculations, and dashboard development performed during the project.

 ## Key Insights
 - Shipment distribution across different geographic locations